-The Witcher Season 1 was an instant success for Netflix, generally pleasing fans of Andrzej Sapkowski's books and The Witcher video games that helped popularize Geralt of Rivia in mainstream media.
-Now, ahead of The Witcher Season 2’s return to filming next month, Netflix has announced The Witcher: Blood Origin, a live-action limited prequel series set in the same universe.
+The Witcher Season 1 was an instant success for Netflix, generally pleasing fans of Andrzej Sapkowski’s books and The Witcher video games that helped popularize Geralt of Rivia in mainstream media.
+Now, ahead of The Witcher Season 2’s return to our screens next month, Netflix has announced The Witcher: Blood Origin, a live-action limited prequel series set in the same universe.

 “It’s an exciting challenge to explore and expand The Witcher universe created by Andrzej Sapkowski, and we can’t wait to introduce fans to new characters and an original story that will enrich our magical, mythical world even more.”

 Here’s what we know about The Witcher: Blood Origin, including timeline, plot, cast, and more.